jaiki25/WOLF/README.md

 # WOLF
-Installing the Cairo one compiler
+If you are installing the Cairo one compiler
 If you're installing Cairo for the first time:

 git clone https://github.com/starkware-libs/cairo/